yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

 If you haven't already created your sandbox cluster, log in to YugabyteDB Managed, on the **Clusters** page click **Add Cluster**, and follow the instructions in the **Create Cluster** wizard.

-Save your cluster credentials in a convenient location.
-You will use them to connect to your cluster.

   {{% /tab %}}

   {{% tab header="Multi-node cluster" lang="YBM Multi" %}}

 Before you can create a multi-node cluster in YugabyteDB Managed, you need to [add your billing profile and payment method](../yugabyte-cloud/cloud-admin/cloud-billing-profile/), or you can [request a free trial](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

-To create a single region multi-node cluster, refer to [Create a single-region cluster](../yugabyte-cloud/cloud-basics/create-clusters/create-single-region/).
+To create a single region three-node cluster, refer to [Create a single-region cluster](../yugabyte-cloud/cloud-basics/create-clusters/create-single-region/).
+Be sure to set **Fault tolerance** to **Availability Zone Level**.

   {{% /tab %}}

 {{< /tabpane >}}

+Save your cluster credentials in a convenient location.
+You will use them to connect to your cluster.

 **Connect to your clusters**